d1sc0/crud_firebase/README.md

 A bit of an experiment using plain old javascript and multiple html files to explore firebase - plan to use firestore, authentication, storage an cloud functions.

+SO far the app allows an authenticated user to upload photos, delete them and send a link to a specific photo page via SMS

 note: I've excluded the raw bulm files from this repo.

 # Things to do: Send Pic